therupdeep/ecommerce-project-dbms/README.md

 # ecommerce-project-dbms

-This repository contains all the materials used in the making of the E-commerce DBMS-SQL project assigned to us during our elective course INFO3132(Distributed DBMS).
+This repository contains the source code used in the making of an E-commerce DBMS-SQL project. <!-- assigned to us during our elective course INFO3132(Distributed DBMS). -->

 ## Important Stuff